 🎨 Color and Lens Correction (RawTherapee)

-When Adobe doesn't work, we have to turn to other software.
-For the color and lens correction, we can use the freeware RawTherapee, which is not only free, but available for PC, Mac, and Linux!
+If Adobe doesn't work, we have to turn to other software.
+For colour and lens correction we can use the freeware RawTherapee, which is not only free, but available for PC, Mac and Linux!

-When opened up, we can go directly to our folder with the RAW files with the left-hand pane.
-A double-click on the folder should show the RAW files in the central pane.
-To batch process them all, we first need to make sure, that they are all selected.
-So we click on one of the images in the central pane to make sure it is active and then press CTRL+A to select them all.
-All the images should have now a light gray background in contrast to a dark gray background.
-Between the central pane and the right pane, you'll find some small buttons/ribbons.
-Click on the ribbon called Batch Edit.
+When opened, the left pane will take us directly to our folder of RAW files.
+Double-clicking on the folder should bring up the RAW files in the middle pane.
+To batch process them all, we first need to make sure they are all selected.
+So we click on one of the images in the middle pane to make sure it is active, and then press CTRL+A to select them all.
+All the images should now have a light grey background contrasting with a dark grey background.
+Between the middle pane and the right pane you'll find a couple of small buttons/ribbons.
+Click on the one called Batch Edit.

 Exposure

-So the first thing we want to check is the general exposure.
-When photographing in a dark room or in bright daylight, it might happen that the photos are too dark or bright.
-We can compensate for that at least a little, although when an image is too dark or too bright, nothing can be done anymore.
-In the right pane, you'll find on top some symbols.
-When selecting the first one ("Exposure") you should see the options avaiable to you below that.
-The first entry Exposure is expandable by the little arrow besides it.
-Find the Exposure compensation slider and move it very carefully.
-You'll see that your photos will get brighter or darker.
-The important part here is, that you want to find a setting where all the photos aren't too dark or too bright.
-So scroll down your selection in the central pane to check.
+So the first thing to check is the overall exposure.
+If you shoot in a dark room or in bright daylight, your photos may be too dark or too bright.
+We can at least compensate for this a little, although if a picture is too dark or too bright, there is nothing we can do about it.
+In the right pane, you'll find a few icons at the top.
+If you select the first one ("Exposure"), you should see the options available to you below.
+The first one, Exposure, can be expanded using the little arrow next to it.
+Find the Exposure Compensation slider and move it very carefully.
+You'll see that your photos will become brighter or darker.
+The important thing is to find a setting where all your photos aren't too dark or too light.
+So scroll down your selection in the middle window to check.

 White Balance

 We now need to apply this change to all the other photos.
-For that, we right-click on the already balanced photo in the preview slider on top of the central pane and select Processing profile operations and Copy.
-If you then hit CTRL+A again, all the other images in the top slider should get selected (indicated by a brighter gray background).
-Right-click now on one of the unbalanced images in the slider and select Processing profile operations and Paste.
-All the photos should now be white balanced.
-You can again click on the very left side on File Browser to go back to the Batch Edit mode.
+To do this, right-click on the already balanced photo in the Preview slider at the top of the central window and select Profile Editing and Copy.
+When you press CTRL+A again, all the other images in the top slider should be selected (indicated by a lighter grey background).
+Now right-click on one of the unbalanced images in the slider and choose Profile Operations and Insert.
+All images should now be white balanced.
+You can click on File Browser again on the far left to go back to batch mode.

 Lens Correction

-In the Batch Edit mode find the symbol named "Transform".
-Under it, you'll find a droop-down named "Profiled Lens Correction".
-So if the metadata is good, the "Automatically selected" setting is the way to go.
-You should also select this if you are not sure what camera model was used or what lens was attached.
-If you have this information however, it makes sense to select "Manually selected" and choose the appropriate options.
-There is a long list of manufacturers, so you should find your camera model and lens easy.
-The last step now is to export the images to a JPG format.
+In Batch Edit mode, locate the Transform icon.
+Below it, you'll find a drop-down called "Profiled Lens Correction".
+So if the metadata is good, the 'Automatically selected' setting is the way to go.
+You should also select this if you are not sure which camera model was used or which lens was attached.
+However, if you do have this information, it makes sense to select 'Manually selected' and select the appropriate options.
+There is a long list of manufacturers, so you should be able to find your camera model and lens easily.
+The final step is to export the images to JPG format.

 Exporting

-In the Batch Edit mode, you should still have all the iamges selected.
-If not, hit CTRL+A again.
-Right-click on one of the images and select Put to queue.
-On the left hand side, you should see now a ribbon that is named "Queue" with the number ob images you put into that.
-Click on the ribbon and you are in the export menu.
-Select Save to folder and select a folder you want the exported images to be saved.
+In Batch Edit mode, you should still have all the images selected.
+If not, press CTRL+A again.
+Right click on one of the images and select Put to Queue.
+On the left hand side you should now see a ribbon called "Queue" with the number of images you put in it.
+Click on the ribbon and you will be in the export menu.
+Select Save to Folder and choose a folder where the exported images will be saved.
 Make sure the file format is set to JPEG and the quality is high (above 90).
-Deselect Save processing parameters with image as it creates unnecessary files.
-You can now hit the strange looking button on the left under "Queue".
-It takes a moment, but you should find the edited and exported JPG files in your specified folder!
+Uncheck Save processing parameters with image as it will create unnecessary files.
+You can now press the strange looking button on the left under 'Queue'.
+It will take a moment, but you should find the edited and exported JPG files in the folder you specified!

 Powered by Wiki|Docs